 In case an escape code was used, the partition does not contain a variable-length Rice coded residual, but a fixed-length unencoded residual.
 Directly following the escape code are 5 bits containing the number of bits with which each residual sample is stored, as an unsigned number.
 The residual samples themselves are stored signed two's complement.
+For example, when a partition is escaped and each residual sample is stored with 3 bits, the number -1 is represented as 0b111.

-Note that it is possible that the number of bits is 0, which means all residual samples in that partition have a value of 0, and no bits code for the partition itself.
+Note that it is possible that the number of bits with which each sample is stored is 0, which means all residual samples in that partition have a value of 0 and that no bits are used to store the samples.
+In that case, the partition contains nothing except the escape code and 0b00000.